EXP-code/EXP-container/Docker/README.md

 # Docker

-We provide a premade Docker container for Jupyter notebooks and Jupyter lab, hosted by the Docker Hub.
+We provide premade Docker containers for Jupyter notebooks and Jupyter lab, hosted by the Docker Hub.
 No building necessary.
 All you need is the [expbox](/Docker/expbox) script from this directory and `docker`.

 If you do not have `docker` installed on your workstation or laptop, you will need to do that first.
 See the [Installing